PERRLA Eye Exam

 What is the PERRLA Eye Exam?

-The is a procedure that healthcare professionals often conduct during eye examinations and comprehensive examinations, such as the Nurse Neurological Assessment and the HEENT Assessment.
+The PERRLA Eye Exam is a procedure that an eye doctor and other healthcare professionals often conduct during eye examinations and comprehensive examinations, such as the Nurse Neurological Assessment and the HEENT Assessment.
 This particular eye examination is a pupillary response test, which means that this exam will be used to gauge the pupils.
-The exam will assess two things in particular: 1) the appearance of the pupils and 2) if they’re functioning normally.
+The exam will assess two things related to eye health in particular: 1) the appearance of the pupils and 2) if they're functioning normally.

-• Pupils are the dark circles located in the centers of the irises.
+• P = Pupil: Pupils are the dark circles in the irises' centers.
 These dark circles sometimes shrink.
 Sometimes they become wide.
 The function of a pupil is to regulate how much light enters your eye.
 Whenever it performs its function, their size changes.

-• What is meant by equal is that the pupils should be the same size.
-If their sizes are not the same, that might be indicative of something, which we’ll get to later.
+• E = Equal: The equal means that the pupils should be the same size.
+If their sizes are not the same, that might be indicative of something, which we'll get to later.

-• Pupils are circles, so they should be round.
-Should, because it’s possible for pupils to not be fully round.
+• R = Round: Pupils are circles, so they should be round.
+Should, because it's possible for pupils to not be fully round.
 If pupils are not round, then this might also be indicative of something.

-• Pupils, as we mentioned earlier, will change sizes to control how much light enters the eyes.
+• RL = Reactive to Light: As we mentioned earlier, pupils change size to control how much light enters the eyes.
 When light is shined on the eyes, the pupils should shrink.
-If they don’t, then that is also indicative of a potential problem.
+If they don't, that is also indicative of a potential problem.

-• The pupils also adjust their size depending on if you’re focusing on looking at an object close to you or something that’s a little far.
-If you’re looking at something close, your pupils should become smaller.
+• A = Accommodation: The pupils also adjust their size depending on if they're focusing on looking at an object close to them or something that's a little far away.
+If you're looking at something close, your pupils should become smaller.

 How to conduct the PERRLA Eye Exam

-• The first thing you have to do is check if the patient’s pupils are equal in terms of size.
-If there is a difference of over 1 millimeter, that might indicate a problem concerning the brain, cranial nerve, or blood vessels.
+• Equal: The pupils should be the same size.
+Unequal pupil sizes can be a sign of underlying issues; if there is a difference of over 1 millimeter, that might indicate a problem concerning the brain, cranial nerve, or blood vessels.

-• Second, you must check if the pupils are round or if they have unusual shapes or borders.
+• Round: Healthy pupils are round in shape.
+Irregular shapes may indicate potential problems.
 If they are not round, that could also indicate the possibility of the same problems mentioned above.

 When is it best to conduct the PERRLA Eye Exam?

-If you have a patient who presents themselves for an appointment to have their eyes checked, that’s one of the best times to conduct the PERRLA Eye Exam.
+If you have a patient who presents themselves for an appointment to have their eyes checked for a routine eye exam, that's one of the best times to conduct the PERRLA Eye Exam.
 However, before you conduct that, you need to explain what the PERRLA Eye Exam is to the patient.
 Protocol dictates that you need to let your patient decide if they want to take the examination or not because it is within their rights to take or refuse a test.

 Also, we mentioned earlier that the PERRLA Eye Exam is normally included in certain comprehensive examinations.
 An example of a comprehensive examination that includes the PERRLA Eye Exam would be the HEENT Assessment.
 One of Es stands for Eyes and the PERRLA Eye Exam is part of that component of the assessment.
 Another would be the Nurse Neurological Assessment, which is what nurses conduct on patients who need to be examined for neurological conditions.

 We actually recommend that you include this as part of comprehensive examinations.
 The reason for this is that the PERRLA Eye Exam is not a diagnostic test.
 It merely identifies signs pointing to certain problems.
-That’s not us saying it’s unreliable.
-It is because the following tests that need to be conducted will depend on your observations.
+That's not us saying it's unreliable—succeeding tests need to be conducted depending on your observations.

 What are the benefits of the PERRLA Eye Exam?